 India’s poor need assistance in kind…

-Many among India’s poor and underprivileged are short of adequate clothing and other basic things.
-Donated second-hand goods which are in usable condition not only make their lives better but also promote the eco-friendly concept of recycling.
-What is waste for you is resource for the less fortunate.
-So instead of throwing away something, donate it!
+Many among India’s poor and underprivileged are short of adequate clothing.
+Donated second-hand clothes which are in usable condition not only make lives of the underprivileged better but also promote the eco-friendly concept of recycling.

 How are the donated goods taken care of?

 The clothes received are sorted out and mended by sewing, if need be.
 Tattered or torn clothes are processed to make sanitary pads or socks.
-Appliances and electronics items are repaired, if they are non-functional.
-Thereafter the items are packed and transported for distribution to rural poor and urban slum-dwellers.
-Recipients also include NGOs, orphanages, old-age homes, children's homes, shelters etc.
+Thereafter the clothes are packed and transported for distribution to rural poor and urban slum-dwellers or to organisations and NGOs running residential schools for the underprivileged, orphanages, old-age homes, children's homes, shelters etc.

 Collection methods vary widely and are dependent on every organisation’s resources.
 Some organisations have set-up drop-off points in cities where the used goods can be handed over.
 Drop-off points can be found in housing societies, malls etc which are manned by volunteers.
 In other cases, a donor can contact the organisation on phone and their volunteer will meet the donor at a convenient place and collect the goods.
 Occasionally, depending on quantity, some organisations are able to collect from homes, corporate offices etc.